polyphony-chat/.github/CODE_OF_CONDUCT.md

 [homepage]: https://www.contributor-covenant.org

-For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
+For answers to common questions about this code of conduct, you may refer to the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.